DatabaseStratum/php-stratum-cli/docs/packages.rst

     This package is the frontend of PhpStratum.
 It provides the CLI of PhpStratum.
 The CLI is documented in the documentation of each backend package.

   setbased/php-stratum-mysql
-    This package is the MySql backend of PhpStratum.
-The full documentation of the MySql backend is available at https://phpstratum-mysql.readthedocs.io/.
+    This package is the MySql and MariaDB backend of PhpStratum.
+The full documentation of the MySql and MariaDB backend is available at https://phpstratum-mysql.readthedocs.io/.

   setbased/php-stratum-sqlite-pdo
     This package is the SQLite backend using PDO of PhpStratum.
 The full documentation of the SQLite backend using PDO is available at https://phpstratum-sqlite-pdo.readthedocs.io/.